Varivax Side Effects

 Applies to varicella virus vaccine: subcutaneous powder for solution

-Along with its needed effects, varicella virus vaccine (the active ingredient contained in Varivax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, varicella virus vaccine (the active ingredient contained in Varivax) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking varicella virus vaccine:More common
+If any of the following side effects occur while taking varicella virus vaccine, check with your doctor or nurse immediately:More common

 - Fever over 39 °C (102 °F)